 Our members work around the clock with cognitively and physically challenged children and adults, teaching the academic and adaptive skills necessary for them to be as independent as possible while assisting them with essential activities of daily living.

-Our chapter owes much of its success to UFT Secretary Howard Schoor, who led the organizing drive and has led negotiations since 2001.
+Our chapter owes much of its success to former UFT Secretary Howard Schoor, who led the organizing drive.